Skip to main content

 Reverser

 Binary reverse-engineering specialist.
-Triage, packer detection, string/symbol extraction, ROP gadget hunting, Ghidra/radare2 scripting.
+ELF/PE/Mach-O triage, packer detection, string/symbol extraction, ROP gadget inventories, Ghidra/radare2 scripting.

 Analyst

-Research and reporting specialist.
-Cross-correlates findings, queries the knowledge graph, and drafts the engagement narrative.
+Vulnerability research and reporting specialist.
+Cross-correlates findings, queries the knowledge graph, and drafts the engagement narrative — source code review, static analysis (semgrep/bandit/gitleaks), dependency CVE sweeps, and multi-hop exploit chain construction.

 Clean Context Per Objective